CJBuchel/TMS/docs/getting-started/server-install.md

 | `--key` | Specifies the location of the private key used for TLS. | ./key.rsa |

 ## Server Directory
-Below lists the directory, files, folders and their purpose
+Below lists the files, folders and their purpose in the directory.

 | File/Folder | Description |
 |-------------|-------------|